 The process of evaluating employees’ performance is crucial for the organization to increase employee productivity and improve their results.
 It’s done through suitable performance appraisal methods.
 Although performance management is very important, it is rarely used well.
 Many companies do their best not to choose the best perfect performance evaluation methodology, with only 55 percent of employees believing it is effective.

 A growing number of HR professionals report that existing performance evaluation methods fail to internalize employee performance results.
 Indeed, performance assessment is nothing but an empty buzzword of some industries-only shows a formal way for the company to have a standard way of measuring their competitive measurements.

-In their book Managing Human Resources, George Strauss and Leonard and Sayes have classified performance review methods in two categories: traditional methods and modern methods.
+In their book Managing Human Resources, George Strauss and Leonard, and Sayes have classified performance review methods into two categories: traditional methods and modern methods.